Cap-go/website/src/content/blog/automatic-capacitor-ios-build-github-action.md

 ![App Store Connect API keys create name](/gen_key.webp)

 6 — Under Access, select the role for the key.
 The roles that apply to keys are the same roles that apply to users on your team.
 See [role permissions](https://help.apple.com/app-store-connect/#/deve5f9a89d7/).
+We recommend to select **App management**.

 7 — Click Generate.